Global slowdown, austerity to constrain UK economy - BCC

-Economists polled by Reuters last month predicted similar rates of growth and the BCC report will provide gloomy reading for finance minister George Osborne the day before he presents a half-yearly budget statement to parliament.
+Economists polled by Reuters last month predicted similar rates of growth and the BCC report will provide gloomy reading for chancellor George Osborne the day before he presents a half-yearly budget statement to parliament.

 "We expect quarterly growth to increase gradually over the next two years, but we have to accept that it will remain modest and below trend for some time," said BCC Chief Economist David Kern.